yossiazu/prometheus_18.5.23/Exersice.md

 ## answers

 # 1-2:
-the service name: "event-scraper-py", pod: "event-scraper-py-f68cccc4d-x8kjl", namespace: "scraper", instance="10.244.0.12:8000", endpoint: "event-scraper-py", job: "event-scraper-py", contaoner: "event-scraper-py".
+the service name: "event-scraper-py", pod: "event-scraper-py-f68cccc4d-x8kjl", namespace: "scraper", instance="10.244.0.12:8000", endpoint: "event-scraper-py", job: "event-scraper-py", container: "event-scraper-py".
 # 3:
 # python_gc_objects_collected_total:
 this metric quantifies the count of objects that are collected during the process of garbage collection, his type is count.